NATO Frantically Tries to Trump-Proof President’s First Visit

 But behind closed doors, other officials are giving a different reason.
 NATO isn’t publishing a full declaration “because they’re worried Trump won’t like it,” another source said.

 Experts say a declaration could be invaluable to European allies still struggling to get a read on Trump’s stance on Europe.
-Four months into office, Trump hasn’t clarified U.S. policy toward Europe — he cheered Brexit and endorsed anti-Europe candidate Marine Le Pen in the recent French elections — let alone toward NATO.
+Four months into office, Trump hasn’t clarified U.S. policy toward Europe — he cheered Brexit and appeared to endorse anti-Europe candidate Marine Le Pen in the recent French elections — let alone toward NATO.

 Trump rattled NATO allies during the campaign by slamming the alliance as “obsolete” and openly praising Russian President Vladimir Putin.
 Since he became president, top administration officials, including Secretary of Defense James Mattis and Vice President Mike Pence, traveled to Brussels to soothe Europeans’ nerves and reiterate customary U.S. commitments to the 68-year-old alliance.
 Meanwhile, Trump declared in April during a meeting with NATO Secretary-General Jens Stoltenberg that the alliance is “no longer obsolete.”